pnbabu/nest-extension-module/README.md

   creates step-pattern connectivity between the neurons of a source and a target population.
-* A **recording backend** called `RecordingBackendSocket`, which streams out the data from spike detectors to an external (or local) server via UDP.
+* A **recording backend** called `RecordingBackendSocket`, which streams out the data from spike recorders to an external (or local) server via UDP.
-* A **recording backend** called `RecordingBackendSoundClick`, which creates the illusion of a realistic sound from an electrophysiological recording.
+* A **recording backend** called `RecordingBackendSoundClick`, which creates the illusion of a realistic sound from an electrophysiological spike recording device.

 For a list of modules developed by other users you can check out the [list of forks](https://github.com/nest/nest-extension-module/network/members)